Organic Gardening Tip of the Week

 -

-A1: The best time for fall planting garlic is typically 4-6 weeks before the ground freezes.
+A1: The best time for planting time is typically 4-6 weeks before the ground freezes.
 This allows the garlic cloves to establish roots before winter.

 -